dezryth/BittrexMarketBuys/README.md

 * Configure to purchase as much of whatever you want on Bittrex, as often as you want.
 * Supports [Pushover](https://pushover.net "Pushover") for Push notifications to any devices you have the application installed on.
 Get notified whenever the script makes a trade!
 * Stores info on the last trade in a txt file to be easily human readable and to determine next purchase date.
 (Full history is on Bittrex, of course)
+* Automatically withdraw cryptocurrency holdings after an exchange holdings limit has been surpassed to an address of your choosing.
+Not your keys, not your crypto!
+Don't keep too much of your cryptocurrency with a third party or risk losing it.

 ## Getting Started
 1. Clone the repository.